County attorneys, sheriffs and jails take extreme measures in COVID-19 crisis

 “We are basically on total lockdown,” said Mitch Overn, the Le Sueur County Jail administrator.
 “We have stopped work release and any programs coming into the jail.
 There is nobody coming in to this facility and we aren’t accepting any inmates from other facilities unless that have been incarcerated for a minimum of 14 days, but we are trying to go up to 21 days for that.”

-Overn, who has worked in jails for more than 20 years, said they are taking full advantage of their eight-cell facility by spreading everyone out and implementing the social distancing.
+Overn, who has worked in jails for more than 20 years, said he's never experienced anything remotely close to the COVID-19 pandemic.
+At the Le Sueur County Jail, located beneath the Le Sueur County Justice Center that includes courtrooms and court administration, Overn said they are taking full advantage of the eight-cell facility by spreading everyone out and implementing social distancing.

-“We are trying to keep our square footage per inmate rather high,” Overn said.
-The county has also released two minimum security, non-violent inmates, as well, and is trying to prevent additional low level, non-violent inmates from being booked.
+“We are trying to keep our square footage per inmate rather high,” Overn explained, adding that they are fortunate to have a fairly low inmate population at this time.
+The county has also released two minimum security, non-violent inmates as well and is trying to prevent additional low-level, non-violent inmates from being booked.

 Overn added that every new arrest that is made and needs to be brought in to the jail follows a screening process, including a two-page questionnaire that is asked by both the arresting officer and the jail staff.

-Rice County is going through similar motions in an effort to keep not only their detainees but their jail staff safe and healthy.
+Rice County is going through similar motions in an effort to keep not only its detainees but its jail staff safe and healthy.

 “I am very proud of our staff,” Dunn said.
 “The jail staff have been very patient and understanding with us, as well as our patrol and investigation personnel.
 We have to continue to provide public safety, but we want to keep ourselves safe, too.”

-Rice County has not released any low level, non-violent inmates, but the Sheriff's Office is working with the county attorneys to see whether anyone can have be furloughed or released early, depending on the time already served.
+Rice County has not yet released any low-level, non-violent inmates, but the sheriff's office is working with the county attorney to see whether anyone can be furloughed or released early, depending on the time already served.

 “It’s a very limited amount of people we can do that with,” Dunn added.
 “We want to make sure we are not allowing our dangerous offenders out there who are going to recommit or possibly harm others or themselves.
 We haven’t released anyone yet, but we are going through the process with the courts to file the proper motions and are working with the attorneys of the detainees.”